X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 Sometimes, the provided [Geppetto SoundWave Player Component](#41-geppetto-sound-wave-player-component) is not enough to animate the lipsync correctly.
 This will be the case if:
 * You don't use the Audio Component attached to the owning Actor or you have multiple Audio Components
 * You don't use Unreal Audio Mixer and/or Unreal SoundWave within your game
-* You don't use the Skeletal Mesh Component attached to the owning Actor or you have multiple Skeletal Mesh Components (i.e.: Metahuman - have multiple Mesh Components)
+* You don't use the Skeletal Mesh Component attached to the owning Actor or you have multiple Skeletal Mesh Components (i.e.: Metahuman - has multiple Mesh Components)
-* You do not rely to Morph Target to animate your Skeletal Mesh (i.e.: Metahuman - uses the Animation Blueprint `Face_AnimBP` instead)
+* You do not rely on Morph Targets to animate your Skeletal Mesh (i.e.: Metahuman - uses the Animation Blueprint `Face_AnimBP` instead)
 * You don't use Unreal Skeletal Mesh within your game

 In these cases, you must create your own Geppetto Component.
-If you uses the Unreal audio mixer and SoundWaves, you can select the [Geppetto SoundWave Player Component](#42-geppetto-soundwave-player-component) as the parent class.
+If you use the Unreal audio mixer and SoundWaves, you can select the [Geppetto SoundWave Player Component](#42-geppetto-soundwave-player-component) as the parent class.
 If not, you will need to select the [Geppetto Base Component](#41-geppetto-base-component) as the parent class.
-There are three Blueprint Implementable Event that **must be override by all child classes**:
+There are three Blueprint Implementable Events that **must be overridden by all child classes**:

-> [!IMOPRTANT]
+> [!IMPORTANT]
-> For Metahuman, you can download a pre-existing Geppetto Component on this repository and use them directly in your projects.
+> For Metahuman, you can download a pre-existing Geppetto Component from this repository and use them directly in your projects.
 Drag and drop the `.uasset` files **at the root of your project `Content` folder**:
 > * **UE5.2 - UE5.5:** [Geppetto Metahuman Component](#TODO)
 > * **UE5.6:** [Face_AnimBP](#TODO) and [Geppetto Metahuman Component](#TODO).
 [More information](#TODO)